 - 1. Each cargo tank is to be equipped with an overfill control system.
 The overfill control system is to: - (1) be independent of the cargo gauging system; - (2) come into operation when the normal tank loading procedures fail to stop the tank liquid level exceeding the normal full condition.
-The overfill alarm is to be activated early enough to allow the person in charge of transfer operations to stop the cargo transfer before the tank overflow; - (3) give a visual and audible tank overfill alarm to the ship's operator; - (4) provide an agreed signal for sequential shutdown of onshore pumps or valves or both and of the ship's valves.
+The overfill alarm is to be activated early enough to allow the person in charge of transfer operations to stop the cargo transfer before the tank overflow; (2) give a viewal and audible tank overfill alarm to the abie's aparter; - (3) give a visual and audible tank overfill alarm to the ship's operator; - (4) provide an agreed signal for sequential shutdown of onshore pumps or valves or both and of the ship's valves.
 The signal as well as the pump and valve shutdown may be dependent on operator's intervention.
 The use of shipboard automatic closing valves is to be permitted only when specific approval has been obtained from the Society; - (5) have alarms fitted in the cargo control station, where provided, but in each case in such a position that they are immediately received by responsible members of the crew; - (6) alarm in the event of loss of power to the alarm system or failure of the electrical circuitry to the tank level sensor; and - (7) be able to be checked at the tank for proper operation prior to each transfer or contain an electronic self-testing feature which monitors the condition of the alarm circuitry and sensor. - (8) The overfill alarms are to be identified with the labels "TANK OVERFILL ALARM" respectively, in black letters at least 50 mm high on a white background.